sunfishcode/basic-text/docs/NFC.md

 It's a good question.
 The following are some notes.

+## Which normalization form?

+NFC seems to be [by far the most widely used for text interchange], and mostly preserves the meaning of all practical Unicode text (see the following sections for more discussion), so it seems the best choice for the [Basic Text] format.

+Requiring that everything be compatibility-normalized can eliminate several cases of visual ambiguity, and NFKC is a subset of NFC, so it seems the best choice for the [Restricted Text] format.

+[by far the most widely used for text interchange]: https://sites.google.com/site/macchiato/unicode/nfc-faq#TOC-How-much-text-is-already-NFC-

 ## What are the advantages of normalizing?

  - Portability - Text that isn't normalized is sometimes interpreted and